Basics:

 Ship and wait

-Here you’ll ship the item and wait for it to be evaluated.
+Here you’ll ship the item and wait for for your electronic device to be evaluated.
 Consumers contend this can take weeks.
-The site will then evaluate the phone and either provide the payment promised or revise the offer, based on their evaluation of the phone’s condition
+The site will then either provide the payment promised or revise the offer, based on their evaluation of the phone’s condition

 Revised offers